Toesmasher/website-www/content/cv/index.md

 > Automotive, telecom, wireless

 > ### Programming and scripting languages
-> Bash, C, C++, CAPL, LUA, Matlab, Python.
+> Bash/Shell, C, C++, Lua, Matlab, Python, Rust.

 > ### Technologies and tools
 > Altium Designer, ARM, ASN.1, AVR, CAN, Eagle, Ethernet, GNU toolchain, Git, Google Protocol Buffers,
-> IPv4, IPv6, ISO14229, Makefile, OrCAD, PIC, SVN, ZMQ
+> IPv4, IPv6, ISO14229, LLVM, Makefile, OrCAD, PIC, SVN, ZMQ

 > ### Computer skills
-> - Excellent knowledge of Linux and FreeBSD, these have been the primary systems for ca 20 years.
+> - Expert knowledge of Linux and FreeBSD, these have been the primary systems for ca 25 years.
-> - Good to excellent knowledge of MacOS.
+> - Good to expert knowledge of MacOS.
-> - Good knowledge of Microsoft Windows
+> - Some knowledge of Microsoft Windows
-> - Miniscule knowledge of Excel/Sheets.
-I just can't.
-Some people can do great stuff, I just get enraged.

 ## 5. Other

 > ### Dungeon Master
 > DM for Dungeons and Dragons, leading brave and/or suicidal parties through adventures and quests
 > for glory!
-Lots of planning, storytelling and fun times for all!
+Planning, storytelling and just generally fun times for all!

 > ### Coffee fanatic
 > Brewing fanatic, aiming to open everyones' eyes to the glory that is kenyan SL28/SL34 beans brewed
 > with a Chemex!

 > ### Linux and FreeBSD enthusiast
-> Exclusive user of Linux and BSD-based (FreeBSD, OpenBSD, MacOS) systems since 2005.
-This includes
+> Exclusive user of Linux and BSD-based (FreeBSD, OpenBSD, MacOS) systems since ca 2002.
+This
-> more time setting up custom configurations than is probably wise to admit.
-This website is served
+> includes more time setting up custom configurations than is probably wise to admit.
+This website
-> from my entertainment cabinet.
+> is served from my entertainment cabinet.